agroscope-ch/openfoodtox/README.md

 ## Documentation

-The online documentation is [https://jranke.github.io/openfoodtox](available on github).
+The online documentation is [available on github](https://jranke.github.io/openfoodtox/index.html).

 A graphical representation of these tables and their relations and some usage examples are shown in the